 We believe in transparency when it comes to our product labels and our marketing.
 Our labels clearly outline every ingredient within each Puracy product — nothing more, nothing less.

 As of this writing, the Food & Drug Administration (FDA), which is responsible for overseeing personal care products and cosmetics, does not currently provide a definition for the term “natural.”
-Because a legal definition does not yet exist, and because we are commitment to transparency, we would like to explain what we consider “natural” to mean.
+Because a legal definition does not yet exist, and because we are committed to transparency, we would like to explain what we consider “natural” to mean.